Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Does the Embassy only work over Tor?
 No http or VPN?
 ----------------------------------------------------
-Embassy’s current primary communication is over Tor.
+Embassy's current primary communication is over Tor.
 In many cases we use HTTP over Tor (they are not mutually exclusive), you can see this by navigating to the Tor address in a browser and see the “http” in front of it.
 A VPN is a feature we’re exploring as an alternative to Tor to make things faster without meaningfully impacting privacy.
 You can also connect directly via LAN if you are on the same network as your device.

 What if someone gets physical access to my device, can they read the contents?
 Is it encrypted?
 -----------------------------------------------------------------------------------------------